bonfire-networks/bonfire-app/docs/DEPLOY.md

 - `rollback_all` rolls back all migrations back to zero (caution: this means losing all data)

 You can also directly call some functions in the code from the command line, for example:
-- to migrate: `docker exec bonfire_web bin/bonfire rpc 'EctoSparkles.Migrator.migrate'`
+- to migrate: `docker exec bonfire_web bin/bonfire rpc 'Bonfire.Common.Repo.migrate'`
 - to just yourself an admin: `docker exec bonfire_web bin/bonfire rpc 'Bonfire.Me.Users.make_admin("my_username")'`

 #### Option B2 - Building your own Docker image